OfficeDev/office-scripts-docs/docs/develop/scripting-fundamentals.md

 The code inside the `main` function runs when the script is run. `main` can call other functions in your script, but code that's not contained in a function will not run.

-TODO: Finish

-### Additional input parameters

-Your script can take additional input.
-When using Power Automate, other components can pass returned information to your script.
-All script input is specified as additional parameters for the `main` function.
+When integrating with [Power Automate](https://flow.microsoft.com), you may need to add parameters and a return value to the `main` function.
+See [Integrate Office Scripts with Power Automate](power-automate-integration.md) for more information.

 ## Context